GIScience/openrouteservice-js/README.md

 In order to run the tests locally, it is necessary to create a `spec/test-env.js` by using/copying the `spec/test-env-template.js` and to set a valid ORS key in the just created file.

 You can run all tests via `npm test`.
 If you only want to run a single spec file, you can use the `--spec` option, e.g., `npm test --spec spec/OrsDirectionsSpec.js`.

+## Commits and versioning

+- This app uses the `commitizen` plugin to generate standardized commit types/messages.
+After applying any change in a feature branch, use `git add .` and then `npm run commit` (instead of `git commit ...`)
+- The plugin `standard-version` is used to generate changelog entries, version tag and to bump the app version in package.json.

+Deployment flow:

+- Apply the changes in a feature branch and test it locally
+- Once the feature is ready, merge it to `develop`, deploy it to the testing environment
+- Checkout in `master`, merge from develop and use `npm run release` to generate a release.
+This will generate a new release commit as well as a git tag and an entry in [CHANGELOG.md](CHANGELOG.md).

+*For more details about `commitizen` and `standard-version` see [this article](https://medium.com/tunaiku-tech/automate-javascript-project-versioning-with-commitizen-and-standard-version-6a967afae7)*